Southern question: World War II

 In World War II, the disparities were political as well as economic.
 In 1943, as the Allies prepared to land in Sicily to invade Italy, they found an ally in the Mafia through families operating in the United States, who offered to provide strategic intelligence and moral legitimacy to the invaders in exchange for civilian control of southern Italy.
 The Allied command agreed, and so the territories they gradually conquered came under the control of the various Mafia clans, which took advantage of this phase to consolidate their power, including militarily.
 The collapse of the state repressive apparatus was followed by the return of the issue of banditry, especially in Sicily, where some of its exponents joined political independence movements demanding the independence of the island.

 The provisional government decided not to repress the movement, which had no social content or demands, but rather to bribe it.
 Large portions of the Marshall Plan were diverted to areas in turmoil, and the protest was deprived of the active interest of the population.
-Gang leaders were paid to lay down their arms, and through complex political maneuvers, some of the remaining gangs were persuaded and paid to carry out attacks against the civilian population, which ended up isolating the armed groups.
+Gang leaders were paid to lay down their arms, and through complex political manoeuvres, some of the remaining gangs were persuaded and paid to carry out attacks against the civilian population, which ended up isolating the armed groups.
 At the same time, a denigrating press campaign was unleashed against the insurgents.
 To make matters worse, the new republican constitution granted Sicily a degree of autonomy, depriving the last rebels of any political legitimacy.
 The few remaining bands were identified and eliminated to the indifference of the population.
-However, as had happened eighty years earlier, the Mafia distanced itself from the armed groups and went back into hiding, integrating itself into the population.
+As had happened eighty years earlier, the Mafia distanced itself from the armed groups and went back into hiding, integrating itself into the population.
 An integral part of this strategy is the cooperation of ordinary people, especially through omertà, or obstructing law enforcement by hiding or withholding sensitive information.